-Breast cancer drug could hold the key to fighting other tumoursDecember 5th, 2012 in Cancer /
+Breast cancer drug could hold the key to fighting other tumoursDecember 5, 2012 in Medicine & Health / Cancer

 New research out of the United Kingdom is showing that a common drug used in the fight against breast cancer could also be employed in the fight against other tumours.
 The drug in question is geldanamycin, and has made a name for itself for its ability to attack a protein associated with the spread of breast cancer.
 More recently, however, a laboratory-based study has discovered that it can also degrade a different protein that triggers blood vessel growth.
 These results were published in the journal PLOS ONE.

 According to Dr Sreenivasan Ponnambalam, reader in human disease biology in the University of Leeds' Faculty of Biological Sciences, one of the major challenges facing medical practitioners in the battle against cancer is stopping unwanted blood vessel growth.
 He went on to explain the significance of their results: 'This is potentially very significant because tumours secrete substances that stimulate blood vessels to develop around them, forming networks that supply nutrients and provide pathways for spread around the body.'